JTT Physicians Kit

 Lidocaine is contraindicated in patients with a known history of hypersensitivity to local anesthetics of the amide type.

 To avoid intravascular injection, aspiration should be performed before the local anesthetic solution is injected.
 The needle must be repositioned until no return of blood can be elicited by aspiration.
-Note, however, that the absence of blood in the syringe does not guarantee that intravascular injection has been avoided.
+Note, however, that he absence of blood in the syringe does not guarantee that intravascular injection has

 Local anesthetic solutions containing antimicrobial preservatives (e.g., methylparaben) should not be used for epidural or spinal anesthesia because the safety of these agents has not been established with regard to intrathecal injection, either intentional or accidental.